oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `waitForDomain.sh`

-Use the `waitForDomain.sh` script to wait for a domain to shutdown or for a domain to fully start (reach its `Completed` condition).
+Use the `waitForDomain.sh` script to wait for a domain to shut down or for a domain to fully start (reach its `Completed` condition).
 This script additionally reports information about the ready, condition, image, restart, and introspect state of the domain's pods.
 By default, this script exits with an error when the `Failure` condition is detected.